 What is Paper Packaging Made From?

-Almost 90% of the paper-based packaging produced in Canada is made from leftovers, either from recycled paper or board, or sawmill residues.
+Almost 90% of the paper-based packaging produced in Canada for the domestic market is made from leftovers, either from recycled paper or board, or sawmill residues.

 The smallest component (11%) is actual logs.
 And most of these (90%) are hardwoods which are in plentiful supply.
 Every province has regulations that set sustainability levels for their forests, to ensure that harvesting is in balance with renewal.